 2nd Regional Family Services Workshop at San Jose, CA: On Saturday, May 7th, 2016 a “Family Services” workshop was conducted at San Jose, CA with 18 volunteers representing seven (7) cities with sincere interest in learning about Family Services program and desire to establish similar services in their cities - San Francisco, CA; Sacremento, CA; San Diego, CA; Danvers, CO; Portland, OR; Seattle, WA, and Tampa, FL.
 These group learned about ICC’s successful and proven model.
 They also learned about specific steps they can take to begin the process of replicating these services to serve local community.
 This group plans to move forward with various activities which will prepare them to serve our community through their volunteering efforts.

-We request those who are familiar with ICC’s proven model and its impact to the community to spread the word to their family and friends regardless of where they may be in the USA.
+We request and encourage those who are familiar with ICC’s proven model and its impact to the community to spread the word to their family and friends regardless of where they may be in the USA.
 Sharing this information may prove to be a beginning and possibly turn into a wonderful services organization to serve their community locally !!!